 The objective of a these plans is to ensure the well is designed and managed in accordance with sound engineering principles and industry best practice, including identification of risks.

-An Application to Drill must be submitted to the Petroleum Division (PD) for approval.
-The Department of Mines, Industry Regulation and Safety (DMIRS) authorises approval to drill and may put conditions on the approval.
+An Application to Drill must be submitted to the Resource and Environmental Compliance Division (REC) for approval.
+DMIRS authorises approval to drill and may put conditions on the approval.
 During drilling operations the department will require the title holder to:

 - conduct baseline monitoring of aquifers in new areas

 - monitor and verify cementing operations (logging)

 - conduct real time monitoring of pressures and drilling fluids during operations, which are reported to DMIRS daily

 - review mirco-seismic monitoring of stimulated wells, where applicable